frankelavsky/academic_homepage/_posts/2025-04-22-data-to-ink.md

 <blockquote class="bluesky-embed" style="margin: 10px auto;" data-bluesky-uri="at://did:plc:2h5e6whhbk5vnnerqqoi256k/app.bsky.feed.post/3lniwd3zlmc2b" data-bluesky-cid="bafyreidhklkm5wuou3tcqs4clavjabamegssmu44i2smej3ll3u5xvbyom" data-bluesky-embed-color-mode="system"><p lang="en">You can cut one more pixel if you&#x27;re willing to assume you can interpolate to get blank points<br><br><a href="https://bsky.app/profile/did:plc:2h5e6whhbk5vnnerqqoi256k/post/3lniwd3zlmc2b?ref_src=embed">[image or embed]</a></p>&mdash; Randy Boyes (<a href="https://bsky.app/profile/did:plc:2h5e6whhbk5vnnerqqoi256k?ref_src=embed">@randy.pub</a>) <a href="https://bsky.app/profile/did:plc:2h5e6whhbk5vnnerqqoi256k/post/3lniwd3zlmc2b?ref_src=embed">April 23, 2025 at 3:25 PM</a></blockquote><script async src="https://embed.bsky.app/static/embed.js" charset="utf-8"></script>

-And my final solution, which I think is the best solution for this particular data (as long as we actually show pixels):
+And my final solution using 4 pixels, which I think is the best solution for this particular data (as long as we actually show pixels and focus on some human sort of rules for interpretation):

 <blockquote class="bluesky-embed" style="margin: 10px auto;" data-bluesky-uri="at://did:plc:jonnuvubyyf7xhsentiuyq3l/app.bsky.feed.post/3lnix66i3ns2o" data-bluesky-cid="bafyreifxa5332wevplsurv6pqdchq626imjs4vmjnbih5wb4dye3se7c3e" data-bluesky-embed-color-mode="system"><p lang="en">Wait...
 I&#x27;ll do you one better.
 What if we follow your lead here but instead truncate the axis based on the lowest data value - it happens to be shared by 3.
 This means we can interpret any missing pixel along the x as the lowest value!
 This results in a 1:4 ratio for this dataset...<br><br><a href="https://bsky.app/profile/did:plc:jonnuvubyyf7xhsentiuyq3l/post/3lnix66i3ns2o?ref_src=embed">[image or embed]</a></p>&mdash; Frank Elavsky ⌁ (<a href="https://bsky.app/profile/did:plc:jonnuvubyyf7xhsentiuyq3l?ref_src=embed">@frank.computer</a>) <a href="https://bsky.app/profile/did:plc:jonnuvubyyf7xhsentiuyq3l/post/3lnix66i3ns2o?ref_src=embed">April 23, 2025 at 3:41 PM</a></blockquote><script async src="https://embed.bsky.app/static/embed.js" charset="utf-8"></script>

 ### The ultimate solution: visualize in your head

 Of course, the immortal Eugene Wu took our methods to their logical extreme (in the true spirit of the sport of ink golf): to reduce ink as much as possible, the reader simply must read the data and then picture it in their head!
-This is, of course, the solution that scales the best to all other datasets and also requires no ink at all.
+This is, of course, the solution that scales the best to all other datasets and also requires no ink at all (unless "brain ink" is a thing?).

 Bravo!
 The game has been won:

 <blockquote class="bluesky-embed" style="margin: 10px auto;" data-bluesky-uri="at://did:plc:nhizaxkpcqfallaedhly7lwo/app.bsky.feed.post/3lnj25l4f4k2f" data-bluesky-cid="bafyreiftrduww2gl6bt4hvkfzca5eeimqfmmzrsidohvhhncxsgto6ntza" data-bluesky-embed-color-mode="system"><p lang="en">Since you are making assumptions about what the reader knows (axes, weird encodings), then if you also assume the reader is already familiar with the points, show an empty image.
 1:0</p>&mdash; ewuuu (<a href="https://bsky.app/profile/did:plc:nhizaxkpcqfallaedhly7lwo?ref_src=embed">@eugenewu.net</a>) <a href="https://bsky.app/profile/did:plc:nhizaxkpcqfallaedhly7lwo/post/3lnj25l4f4k2f?ref_src=embed">April 23, 2025 at 4:34 PM</a></blockquote><script async src="https://embed.bsky.app/static/embed.js" charset="utf-8"></script>